+Yen (millions

 As of Mar.
-31, 2020 As of Mar.
-31, 2021
+31, 2021 As of Mar.
+31, 2022

-Balance at beginning of year 60,674 63,478
+Balance at beginning of year 63,478 68,361

-Gains (losses) (1,244) 2,044
+Gains (losses)

+in profit or loss (31)

+in other comprehensive income 2,044 1,963

-Purchases 5,530 4,776
+Purchases 4,776 1,844

-Sale (672) (1,937)
+Sale (1,937) (968)

-Transfer due to acquisition of control over a subsidiary (810)

-Balance at end of year 63,478 68,361
+Balance at end of year 68,361 71,169

--

-Note: Gains (losses) are related to financial assets measured at fair value through other comprehensive income as of the end of the reporting period and included in "Changes in fair value of financial assets measured at fair value through other comprehensive income" in the Consolidated Statement of Comprehensive Income.
+- Note: 1 Gains (losses) in profit or loss are related to financial assets measured at fair value through profit or loss as of the end of the reporting period and included in "Financial income" or "Financial expenses" in the Consolidated Statement of Profit or Loss. - 2 Gains (losses) in other comprehensive income are related to financial assets measured at fair value through other comprehensive income as of the end of the reporting period and included in "Changes in fair value of financial assets measured at fair value through other comprehensive income" in the Consolidated Statement of Comprehensive Income.